hapax/hapax.github.io/assets/simple-physics.md

 ## 5. Conclusion <a id="sec-5" name="sec-5"></a>

-I hope I've convinced you that the hack is strong with napkin computers.
+I hope I've convinced you that the hack is strong with napkins.
 Every single thing we explored --- from pendulum periods to the ideal gas law, fish to fishing vessels, rainy runs to dancing dust specks --- required, at